anna-farino/RiskAi/replit.md

 - **Improved mobile UI**: Redesigned user sources layout with card-based design, moving last scanned time and actions to second row for better mobile experience
 - **Fixed mobile overflow**: Added proper width constraints and overflow handling to prevent layout breaking on mobile devices
 - **Enhanced responsive design**: Last scanned time and actions now align on same line on desktop with proper right-alignment
+- **Consistent labeling**: Added "Last Scanned:" labels to default sources timestamps for consistency with user sources

 ### July 16, 2025 - Added "Scan For New Threats" Buttons to Home Pages
 - **Enhanced user accessibility**: Added scan all sources functionality directly to News Radar and Threat Tracker home pages